Langat1999/AfyaModel/SETUP_GUIDE.md

-# 🚀 Afya Karibu AI - Complete Setup Guide
+# Afya Karibu AI Setup Guide

 This guide will walk you through setting up the Afya Karibu AI project from scratch.